ThKrypt/QualCoder/05-Files.md

 A right-click context menu allows you to view, export, delete a current file.
 The menu also allow you to re-order the files according to alphabet, date, and file-type and when right clicking in the name or date columns.
 You can show only selected attribute types, if the right-click occurs in an attribute column.

-Filenames cannot be changed once loaded.
-I suggest applying a brief names to your files.
-Then add these files into the QualCoder project.
+Filenames can be changed in the database.
+The original file names of the actual files will not be changed.

 The red X button is an option to select multiple files for deletion.
  The question mark '?' opens this help page.